The Vernons Girls

-The Vernons Girls were an English musical ensemble of female vocalists.
+The Vernons Girls were an English rock and roll, pop and musical ensemble of female vocalists.
 They were formed at the Vernons football pools company in the 1950s in Liverpool, settling down to a sixteen strong choir and recording an album of standards.
+They are Britain's first all girl rock and roll band.

 Career

+The group was originally known as "The Voices of Vernons", and under that name appeared on Eamonn Andrews' BBC television series in 1957, seen by at least one critic as being a response to rival pools company Littlewoods' already-established vocal group the "Littlewood Songsters".

-As a 16-piece vocal group, the Vernons Girls appeared on the ITV show Oh Boy! with the house band between 1958 and 1959, and made a series of relatively successful singles for the label Parlophone between 1958 and 1961.
+As a 16-piece vocal group, the renamed Vernons Girls appeared on the ITV show Oh Boy! with the house band between 1958 and 1959, and made a series of relatively successful singles for the label Parlophone between 1958 and 1961.
 Their 1958 LP released on Parlophone was arranged and conducted by Peter Knight, with sleeve notes by Eamonn Andrews.
 This record is significantly different from their later pop hits, featuring such fifties standards as "We'll Gather Lilacs", "Lonely Ballerina", and the "Cuckoo in the Clock".

 Led by Maureen Kennedy, from 1961 the group reduced their membership to five and then three members, and by 1962 had signed to Decca Records where they recorded covers of American hits.
 Their cover of Clyde McPhatter's "Lover Please" and "You Know What I Mean" were both hits; the latter was also originally the B-side of "Lover Please".
 In the US, the group charted with the first Beatles tribute album there, We Love The Beatles.
 The Carefrees had previously charted with a Beatles tribute called "We Love You Beatles" in the UK in 1964.

 As session singers for Decca, the Vernons Girls were the female backing voices on many hit singles during the 1960s – one of the first being Billy Fury's "Maybe Tomorrow".
 The trio of Jean Owen (aka Samantha Jones), Frances Lea, and Maureen Kennedy also appeared on film in the 1964 TV special Around The Beatles with the Beatles plus Long John Baldry, P. J. Proby and Millie Small, in the Billy Fury film Play It Cool, and in Just For Fun; ex-member Vicky Haseman also appeared in this, with her group, the Breakaways.

 When Jean Owen left the group, she was replaced by Jane Sutton on lead vocals.
 The group's new lineup continued to make new recordings and television appearances.

 However, by 1964, their chart successes had halted and they disbanded.